SheldonSChen/hanafuda/README.md

 ## IO:brief explanation

-Each client (i.e. player) connects to the server (i.e. game server).
+Each client (i.e. player) connects to the server (i.e. game server).<br />
-The server matches up clients and puts them in a gameroom.
+The server matches up clients and puts them in a gameroom.<br />
 Multiples pairs can play on one server simultaneously.

 ## Running App Locally